seal331/hidens-website/README.md

 SERVE_JS = False (Default is false.
 Some functions of the website will be disabled if this is left on False, so set it to True if you want to enable those)

-TARGET_HOST = hiden64.duckdns.org (Default is hiden64.duckdns.org.
-It's meant for SSL/TLS verification, although I have not verified if this works properly yet.)

-CERT_DIR = 'path/to/cert' (Set this to the directory of your certificate.
-Required for HTTPS.)

-CERT_ROOT = 'CERT_ROOT' (Set this to your root certificate.
-Required for HTTPS.)
 ```

 Creating `settings_local.py` is mandatory, but adding content to the file is optional.
 If `settings_local.py` is blank, then the server uses the default settings.